Eczema (Atopic Dermatitis): Causes, Treatments & Remedies

 Thick or torn skin

-Eczema often appears on the face, hand, elbow, knees, and neck, but it can occur anywhere on the body.
+Eczema often appears on the face, hands, elbows, knees, and neck, but it can occur anywhere on the body.

 Best Skincare Routine for Eczema-Prone Skin

 Dry, itchy skin struggle?
-A gentle and hydrating skincare routine is necessary to prevent eczema management and provision.
-Follow these dermatologist-innovative steps to keep your skin calm, moisturized, and irritated.
+A gentle and hydrating skincare routine is necessary to prevent eczema and irritation.
+Follow these dermatologist-innovative steps to keep your skin calm, moisturized, and irritation-free.

-Avoid hard soap and sulfates.
+Avoid hard soaps and sulfates.
 Instead, use a fragrant, hydrating cleanser with ingredients such as oatmeal or ceramides.

 Moisturizing is the key to managing eczema!
 Choose a thick, aroma-free cream or ointment with ceramides, shea butter, or colloidal oatmeal.
 Apply it immediately after the shower to lock in moisture.

 Hot water strips the natural oils of the skin.
-Opt for lukewarm rain (5-10 minutes maximum) and dry the skin-rub too.
+Opt for lukewarm rain (5-10 minutes maximum) and dry the skin, rub it too.

-Wear cotton and respiratory clothes.
+Wear cotton and respiratory protection.
 Avoid wool and synthetic fibers that can disturb sensitive skin.

 If your eczema is itchy, use cool cream with aloe vera, chamomile, or calendula.
 You can also use a cold compress to soothe inflammation and reduce swelling.